Here are some of my favourite animals that I've seen during my travels:

 (on Wolfe Island, Kingston, ON)

-While visiting friends on Wolfe Island, we saw these cute wild deer in their backyard!
+While visiting friends on Wolfe Island, I saw these cute wild deer in their backyard!
 The sun was setting and these adorable creatures were jumping about on the grass.

 These are White-Tailed Deer, hence their cute little white bums and tail undersides.
 I love when they jump and their tail flops in the air!
 Male Deer have antlers and are generally bigger than female Deer.
 The name for a female Deer is "doe", while baby Deer are called "fawns.